 First Nine Months of 2016 Saw Eight Percent Rise in Traffic Deaths

-Posted on behalf of Janet, Jenner & Suggs on Jan 23, 2017 in Car Accident
+Posted on behalf of Janet, Janet & Suggs, LLC on January 23, 2017 in Car Accident Blog Posts

 There were 27,875 traffic fatalities in the first nine months of 2016, an eight percent increase compared to the first nine months of 2015, according to estimates recently released by the National Highway Traffic Safety Administration (NHTSA).